FARI-brussels/TE-technical-documentation/docs/components.rst

 Smart Plugs
 -----------

 All demos are wired to electricity through shelly smart plugs.
-The documentation can be found [here](https://shelly-api-docs.shelly.cloud/).
+The documentation can be found `here <https://shelly-api-docs.shelly.cloud>`_.
 To access the dashboard, you can download the `shelly mobile app <https://play.google.com/store/apps/details?id=cloud.shelly.smartcontrol&hl=en_US>`_ or access to the `web app <https://control.shelly.cloud/>`_.
 The credentials can be found on the test and experience password vault.